Cas Haley: Career

 In 2014, Haley suffered a skiing accident that left serious muscle and nerve damage in his neck.
 He endured eight months of acupuncture and vocal and physical therapy to get his voice back.
 The following year, on November 6, he released the album More Music More Family on Jimmy Buffett's Mailboat Records.
 Nine of its 12 songs were recorded in Hawaii, and three were recorded in Haley's home in Texas and filmed as part of a video series for the Dallas News.

 On June 21, 2019, Haley released Lessons and Blessings, which was written during the time of his wife's illness.
 It was recorded at the Haley family farm, and his wife contributed to the songwriting.

 In 2020, Cas Haley was the grand prize winner of the Lincoln Motor Company's "Chart Your Course" contest.
 His winning song, "Every Road I'm On," beat out over 1,600 entrants.
 Haley won a talent contract and a recording session at Capitol Studios, a Lincoln Corsair, and appeared in a national Lincoln marketing campaign.
 As part of the promotion, Haley met and worked with actor Matthew McConaughey, and musicians Jon Cleary, Tank of Tank and the Bangas, Ruthie Foster, and more.
 Lincoln filmed his cross-country journey, which ended at Capitol Studios in Hollywood, where he recorded the song.
 The campaign includes a national broadcast and online spot and a 24-minute documentary.

-"Every Road I'm On" will be included on Cas Haley's album, All the Right People, set for release in early 2021 on Jimmy Buffet's label, Mailboat Records.
+"Every Road I'm On" was included on Cas Haley's album, All the Right People, released in early 2021 on Jimmy Buffet's label, Mailboat Records.